TymonM/PizzaBoy/JOURNAL.md

 ### JSON export
 If we want to be able to export these new, fancier orders, we need a better way to do it.
 Considering that an `OrderList` contains sub-objects `Order` which contain sub-objects `OrderItem` which contain sub-objects `MenuItem`, I decided to use JSON as the export format.
 I found a library called [nlohmann/json](https://github.com/nlohmann/json) which seems to suit my purpose really well.

 I'm gradually phasing out the old functionality and replacing it with this, starting with first the ability to export an individual `MenuItem` to JSON, then an `OrderItem`, which makes use of the just-implemented `MenuItem` export.
+Then the functionality to export an `Order` to JSON, which uses the `OrderItem` export.

 The export functionality is getting complex enough now that I decided to make two classes, [MenuParser](src/menu_parser.h) and [OrderParser](src/order_parser.h), which are responsible for exporting and importing `MenuItem`s and `Order`s, respectively.
 This is tested in [tests/test_json_export.cpp](tests/test_json_export.cpp).